 How will I study?

-You will receive a programme unit to study every 2 weeks, with a 4 week break over Christmas.
 The units take the form of a bound document that also includes further reading suggestions; copies of relevant regulations; practical examples; questions and model answers.

 You will have access to KEATs, a virtual learning environment where you will have the opportunity to interact with your course peers and tutors.
 All course materials will be posted on here as well.